keu/docs/software/cli-reference.md

 ## astro deployment update

-Updates various parts of an Airflow Deployment on Astronomer, including metadata, deployment methods, and Executor type.
-Can also be used to append IAM roles to the Webserver, Scheduler, and Worker pods for Deployments running on Amazon EKS or Google GCP.
+Updates various parts of an Airflow Deployment on Astronomer, including metadata, deployment methods, and executor type.
+Can also be used to append IAM roles to the webserver, scheduler, and worker pods for Deployments running on Amazon EKS or Google GCP.

 ### Usage